Frequently Asked Questions

 Rarely.
 Most patients have a hard time believing that removing all of their teeth, placing implants, then placing teeth onto the implants isn’t painful… but it usually isn’t.
 Your temporary teeth act as a bandage, reducing your pain and swelling.

-How long should I allow for recovery?
+How long should I allow for recovery after my All-On-4 procedure?

 We recommend allowing 4 to 5 days for recovery.
 Although most people will have minimal swelling, everybody responds differently.